Yurukami/KitsuApp/README.md

 # KitsuApp
-Implementation of an Android api
+Implementation of an Android app using Kitsu Api to display Anime and Manga